websemantics/pyrocms-theme/README.md

 ### Available Skins

-The theme comes with a number of skins as you can see below.
-Each of these skins come as an addon package that you can require individually or through this theme.
+The theme comes with a number of skins as you can see below; each of these skins come as an addon package that you can require individually or through this theme.

 | [Official](https://github.com/websemantics/pyrocms-skin) | [Default](https://github.com/websemantics/plus-skin) |
 |---|---|